Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints

-In this study, we reinterpret the rollout training strategy of deterministic ML-based forecast models as a form of weak-constraint four-dimensional variational data assimilation method (WC-4DVar)~\cite{sasakiBASICFORMALISMSNUMERICAL1970,zupanskiRegionalFourDimensionalVariational1993,zupanskiGeneralWeakConstraint1997a}.
-From this perspective, reanalysis data should be treated as imperfect observations rather than as the truth, and their error covariance matrix $\mathbf{A}$ can be used to constrain multivariate physical consistency.
-However, explicitly representing $\mathbf{A}$ is infeasible in practice, as its dimensionality typically exceeds $10^{12}$.
-To address this, we compute the loss not in the original model space but in a latent space of the atmosphere, defined by an autoencoder (AE)~\cite{hintonReducingDimensionalityData2006a}.
-As demonstrated in our previous work~\cite{fanPhysicallyConsistentGlobal2025}, this latent representation captures complex multivariate dependencies and exhibits approximate mutual decorrelation, allowing the covariance structure of $\mathbf{A}$ to be ignored in the latent space.
-Experiments confirm that training with a latent-space mean squared error (MSE) loss enables more effective rollouts, substantially improving long-range forecast skill while preserving fine-scale structures (Fig.~\ref{fig:conception}b) and ensuring multivariate consistency.
-Finally, motivated by the WC-4DVar perspective, we propose a more general loss function that facilitates the use of heterogeneous data sources, including both observations and reanalysis, in forecast model training.
+In this study, we reformulate the training of DFMs with a rollout strategy as a form of four-dimensional (4D) variational data assimilation (4DVar)~\cite{le1986variational,zupanskiRegionalFourDimensionalVariational1993,courtierStrategyOperationalImplementation1994,zupanskiGeneralWeakConstraint1997a} problem grounded in Bayesian theory.
+In this framework, reanalysis data should be treated as imperfect observations, and their error covariance matrix, $\mathbf{A}$, can therefore be used to constrain the multivariate consistency.
+However, explicitly and accurately representing $\mathbf{A}$ is infeasible in practice, as its dimensionality typically exceeds $10^{12}$.
+To address this, we compute the loss not in the original model space but in a latent space of the atmosphere, defined by an autoencoder (AE)~\cite{hintonReducingDimensionalityData2006a} trained on ERA5~\cite{hersbachERA5GlobalReanalysis2020}.
+As demonstrated in our previous work~\cite{fanPhysicallyConsistentGlobal2026}, this latent representation effectively captures complex multivariate dependencies and exhibits approximate mutual decorrelation across latent variables, allowing the complex model-space $\mathbf{A}$ to be represented in an approximately diagonal form in the latent space.
+We show that training within a latent-space mean squared error (MSE) loss enables effective rollouts, substantially improving long-range forecast skill while preserving fine-scale structures and ensuring multivariate consistency.
+Finally, motivated by this 4DVar perspective, we propose a more general framework that facilitates the use of heterogeneous data sources, including both observations and reanalysis, for DFM training.